pkt-cash/pkt-docs/docs/mining/pool_setup_guide.md

 ```
 annMinWork:  Util.annWorkToTarget(128),
 ```
-Average number of shares per block, reducing this number will reduceload on your block handlers, but increasing it will allow payment to be spread more evenly between block miners.
+Average number of shares per block, reducing this number will reduce load on your block handlers, but increasing it will allow payment to be spread more evenly between block miners.

 This wants to be set to a higher number than one, for the purpose of constantly testing that the block miners are making valid shares.
 You may have a block miner sitting for hours without a share and then when it wins one, it can become invalid because of misconfiguration